Gyakobo/-Pathfinding-Algorithms/README.md

 * * * * 0
 ```

-Here's a 40 x 40 grid example generated with the `create_grid_with_path(size)` function.
+Here's a 40 x 40 grid example generated with the `random_DFS_grid(width, height)` function.
 Mind you that this function randomly places numbers[0, 1] in the grid by utilizing the random Depth-First-Search algorithm which guarantees you at least one maze solution.

+<img src="./miscellaneous/maze-generation-2.gif">

 If you happen to be interested in this maze generator, please then refer to this project repo [maze-generator](https://github.com/Gyakobo/Maze-Generator).

-Just to demonstrate the results of the aforementioned repo's project, here it goes:

-<img src="./miscellaneous/maze-generation-2.gif">

 ```bash
 Running A* Algorithm: